Elder Abuse Services, Inc.

 SECTION 9.
 CONDUCT OF MEETINGS

-Meetings of the Board of Directors shall be presided over by the chairperson of the Board, or, if no such person has been so designated or, in his or her absence, the President of the corporation or, in his or her absence, by the vice President of the corporation or, in the absence of each of these persons, by a chairperson chosen by a majority of the Directors present at the meeting.
+Meetings of the Board of Directors shall be presided over by the chairperson of the Board, or, if no such person has been so designated or, in his or her absence, the President of the corporation or, in his or her absence, by the first vice President of the corporation or, in the absence of each of these persons, by a chairperson chosen by a majority of the Directors present at the meeting.
 The Secretary of the corporation shall act as Secretary of all meetings of the Board, provided that, in his or her absence, the presiding Officer shall appoint another person to act as Secretary of the meeting.

 Meetings shall be governed by “Robert’s Rules of Order”, as such rules may be revised from time to time, insofar as such rules are not inconsistent with or in conflict with these bylaws, with the articles of incorporation of this corporation, or with provisions of law.